Welcome to Striking Kitchen and Bath by Bell

 What happens if you find hazardous materials behind the walls?

-If hazardous material is found in your home during any part of the remodel process we will make you aware.
+If hazardous material is found in your home during any part of the remodeling process we will make you aware.
 It is your responsibility to reach out to an abatement company (we can recommend one if need be) and have the material removed.
 We will pause your project until the space is safe to work in again.